 - Small arrow: This is the shortcut overlay.

-- Lock icon: This means that you have a private item in a non-private directory.
-This indicates that it is a file or folder with special permissions & that the user is restricted from performing some operations on that file or folder.
+- Lock icon: This indicates a private item in a non-private directory.
+It could be a file or folder with special permissions.

-- Pair of green swirly arrows: This means that the item is available offline.
+- A pair of green swirly arrows: This indicates that the item is available offline.

 - Shield: This means that the program requires elevation to run and that a UAC prompt may appear.

-The following registry key will show you all currently installed overlay handlers, on your Windows computer.
+The following registry key will show you all currently installed overlay handlers, on your Windows computer, says Microsoft:

 There appears to be no change in Windows 10, and it does appear that Microsoft wants people to move away from overlay icons.

 Have you come across any more overlay icons or have any additional information on them?
 Please do share!

 UPDATE 26th May 2016: I repeat, this post HAS been sourced from Microsoft – like most of the content on this site.

 UPDATE: 27th May 2016.
 I have confirmation from Microsoft that this post can stay.